By Dave Fox

 Originally the town had a shorter, easier to pronounce name: Llanfairpwllgwyngyll.
 In the 1880s, in a joking attempt to attract tourists, a tailor added the rest of the syllables, bringing the total length to 58 letters, including four letter L's in a row.

 "What does Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch mean?"
-I asked the lady at the TI.
-Well, okay, what I really said was "What does that thing you just said mean?"
+I asked the lady at the tourist information office.
+Well, OK, what I really said was "What does that thing you just said mean?"

 In English it translates to "St. Mary's Church in the hollow of white hazel near a rapid whirlpool and the Church of St. Tysilio near the red cave."

-There's not much to do in "Llanfair PG," as it is listed on most maps, other than buy the T-shirt (available at the TI), take pictures of the sign on the train station platform, and pester the TI lady to say it again.
-But it's a scenic 15 minute drive from Caernarfon, home of one of the largest castles in Wales.
+There's not much to do in "Llanfair PG," as it is listed on most maps, other than buy the T-shirt (available at the tourism office), take pictures of the sign on the train station platform, and pester the tourism office lady to say it again.
+But it's a scenic 15-minute drive from Caernarfon, home of one of the largest castles in Wales.
 If you want to be able to say you've been there, it's an easy side trip by car.

 Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch is not the longest town name in the world.
 Thailand has a town whose name has 163 letters:

 So How Do You Pronounce It?

 The Welsh language looks daunting to English speakers, largely because of its obsession with the letters L and W. But all words are spelled phonetically — pronounced exactly as they are spelled.
 Once you learn how to pronounce each letter, it's not so bad: